crate/cratedb-mcp/README.md

 Context Protocol (MCP), either using standard input/output (stdio), server-sent events (SSE), or HTTP Streams (streamable-http).

-To use the MCP server, you need a [client that supports] the protocol.
+To use the MCP server, you need a [client that supports][MCP clients] the protocol.
 The most notable ones are ChatGPT, Claude, Cline, Cursor, GitHub Copilot, Mistral AI, OpenAI Agents SDK, Windsurf, and others.

 The `uvx` launcher command is provided by the [uv] package manager.
 The [installation docs](#install) section includes guidelines how to